AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 **Definition:** A sub-element of *Data quality information*, the specific extent of the data to which the data quality information applies.

 **Guidance:** Not required for GEMINI, and is currently ignored within UK Location.
-Select options from the drop down list.
+Default is set to dataset, or other options can be selected from the dropdown list.

 **Example:**